Why save water?

 Under a ‘best case’ scenario, the global temperature will still rise by 2°C. In the UK, this means longer dry spells in summer and warmer, wetter winters.
 Growing seasons will lengthen and we will face more extreme weather events such as droughts and storms.

-We will be able to grow new plants in our gardens, typically from more southern climes – but we may have to let go those plants that are no longer climatically suitable.
+We will be able to grow new plants in our gardens, typically from more southern climes – but we may have to let go those plants which are no longer climatically suitable.

 By using water more wisely in our homes, gardens and workplaces, we can ease the pressure on our wetlands and rivers in these times of stress.

-Saving water will ensure more stable, resilient habitats for the birds and other wildlife that depend on our water environment for their survival.
+Saving water will ensure more stable, resilient habitats for the birds and other wildlife which depend on our water environment for their survival.